 At rehab, you collaborate with therapists to continue this trend.
 Possible care approaches include:

-- Cognitive behavioral therapy that empowers you to react to specific stimuli with appropriate responses
+- Cognitive-behavioral therapy empowers you to react to specific stimuli with appropriate responses.

-- Nutritional counseling that encourages a return to a healthy lifestyle and gives you the tools to do so
+- Nutritional counseling encourages a return to a healthy lifestyle and gives you the tools to do so.

 Continue Healing after Rehab

 Rehab’s only the beginning of your recovery journey and continues long after program graduation.
 The majority of participants embrace the idea of stepping down care gradually, which allows them to maintain a connection with the facility.
 Besides that, it acts as a safety net if you experience problems.
 Next, there are support group meetings in the community.
 Examples include 12 -step and similar gatherings.
 They offer peer mentoring and accountability.
 By combining the two, you have the best odds of protecting your new sobriety.